DrCFloyd/DrCFloyd.github.io/_pages/tech.md

 <p><a href="www.victorianscribblers.com"><em>Victorian Scribblers</em></a> is a biography and literature podcast about the nineteenth-century writers time forgot.
 It’s a public and digital humanities project that’s equal parts recovery- and accessibility-oriented.
 What I mean by that is that it’s my goal to bring public attention to Victorian writers (from fiction to nonfiction, canonical novel to ephemeral advertisement) in a way that is approachable, understandable, and useful to a wide-ranging audience, from our academic colleagues to students studying for exams to enthusiasts out in the wild, as it were.
 </p><br>

-MEBAread, Organizer and Leader, inaugural Mary Elizabeth Braddon Association digital read-along (Twitter and WordPress), https://maryelizabethbraddon.com/braddon-read-along-announcement-and-instructions-for-participation/</h3>
+<p>MEBAread, Organizer and Leader, inaugural Mary Elizabeth Braddon Association digital read-along (Twitter and WordPress), https://maryelizabethbraddon.com/braddon-read-along-announcement-and-instructions-for-participation/</p></h3>

 <h2>Text and Corpus Building and Analysis</h2>
 <h3 style="text-align:left"> I have experience with a variety of text analysis and mining tools, ranging from internet applications (Voyant Tools, Wordle) to open source programs such as AntConc.
 I am currently learning how to use Python for text analysis, and have successfully used it to build a corpus of public domain texts (see the Fergus Hume project, below).</h3>